Frequently Asked Questions

 We aim to minimise emissions from energy consumption at the event and choose 100% renewable, green energy wherever possible.
 The artworks in Lux Helsinki use energy-efficient LED technology and electricity consumption decreases when people leave their homes to come and see the artworks.
 During the festival, we switch off the lights in the festival area to reduce light pollution in the area and offset the energy used by the artworks themselves.

 We avoid single-use procurements and aim to minimise the amount of mixed waste originating from the event.
-Our printed matter is 100% carbon neutral.
+The printed materials at the event locations are mostly carbon neutral.

 We aim for efficient logistics during the event and to reduce the environmental impacts with regard to mobility.
 We also encourage the public to use public transport, walk or cycle to move between the different artworks around the city.